erochest/erochest.github.com/pages/announcements/clj-data-master/index.md

 Data Analysis*][packt].

 This book is a case study of ten different data analysis topics using Clojure.
-It discusses an assortment of techniques in data analysis and machine learning, and it uses a number of Clojure and Java libraries.
+It applies a number of Clojure and Java libraries to an assortment data analysis and machine learning techniques.

 To give you a taste of what it covers, here is the table of contents: